-Knee Impact Bolster
+Knee Impact Bolsters

-The Knee Impact Bolster helps protect the knees of the front passenger, and position the front occupant for the best interaction with the Advanced Front Air Bag.
+The Knee Impact Bolsters help protect the knees of the driver and front passenger, and position the front occupants for the best interaction with the Advanced Front Air Bags.

-Along with seat belts and pretensioners, Advanced Front Air Bags work with the Supplemental Driver Side Knee

-Air Bag and the passenger side knee bolster to provide improved protection for the driver and front passenger.
-Side air bags also work with seat belts to improve occupant protection.
+Along with seat belts and pretensioners, Advanced Front Air Bags and the Supplemental Driver Side Knee Air Bag work with the knee impact bolsters to provide improved protection for the driver and front passenger.